SCIFIHISTORY.NET

 "The Enterprise reaches a Federation colony where the adults have all killed themselves but the children play without care."

-On this day in 1972, Ace Of Wands aired "Mama Doc: Part 3."
-This served as the thirteenth episode of the program's third (and final) season, and here's the plot summary as provided by IMDB.com:
+On this day in 1972 (in the United Kingdom), Ace Of Wands aired "Mama Doc: Part 3."
+Officially, this served as the thirteenth episode of the program's third (and final) season, and here's the plot summary as provided by IMDB.com:

 "When one of Mr Sweet's university colleagues, Professor Dorian, disappears, Tarot and his companions follow a trail which leads to a bizarre doll's hospital run by the eccentric Mama Doc.
 With her accomplice Bobby, the woman turns real people into dolls."

-On this day in 1975, the BBC aired "Planet of Evil: Part 3" as the seventh episode to Doctor Who's thirteenth season.
+On this day in 1975 (in the United Kingdom), the BBC aired "Planet of Evil: Part 3" as the seventh episode to Doctor Who's thirteenth season.
 According to our friends at IMDB.com, here's the plot summary:

 "The Doctor makes a deal with the Anti-Matter Beast to return all the anti-matter to the planet but Sorenson is determined to continue his research."

-On this day in 1980, "Meglos (Part 3)" aired as the seventh episode to Doctor Who's eighteenth season.
+On this day in 1980 (in the United Kingdom), "Meglos: Part 3" aired as the seventh episode to Doctor Who's eighteenth season.
 According to our friends at IMDB.com, here's the plot summary:

 "With the dodecahedron gone, the city goes power critical.
 Its death, imminent.
 With Romana seeking escape from Meglos' pirates, and Meglos seeking escape from the sealed-up city, and the Doctor himself seeking to understand what's been going on (and why everybody wants him arrested), religious factions move in to take over the city."

-On this day in 1986, the BBC aired "The Trial of a Timelord (Part 6)" as the sixth episode to Doctor Who's twenty-third season.
+On this day in 1986 (in the United Kingdom), the BBC aired "The Trial of a Timelord: Part 6" as the sixth episode to Doctor Who's twenty-third season.
 As per usual, here's the episode's summary from IMDB.com:

 "Having been put through a makeshift truth extractor, the Doctor appears damaged, apt to mimic the personalities of those with whom he has eye contact.
 He eventually abandons Peri and a gung-ho warrior king in favor of joining in with Sil and Dr. Crozier in the latest of their perverse projects."

-On this day in 1987, Captain Power and the Soldiers of the Future aired "Pariah."
-This served as the fourth episode of the program's first (and only) season, and here's the plot summary from IMDB.com:
+On this day in 1987 (in the U.S.), Captain Power and the Soldiers of the Future aired "Pariah."
+Officially, this served as the fourth episode of the program's first (and only) season, and here's the plot summary from IMDB.com:

 "Hawk rescues a young escapee from the Styx project who is being hunted by Dread's troopers.
 But unknown to him , the boy is carrying a paralyzing plague."

-On this day in 1989, "Ghost Light (Part 2)" aired as the sixth episode of Doctor Who's twenty-sixth season.
+On this day in 1989 (in the United Kingdom), "Ghost Light: Part 2" aired as the sixth episode of Doctor Who's twenty-sixth season.
 According to our friends at IMDB.com, here's the plot summary:

 "The Doctor manages to rescue Ace from the husks and then tries to uncover the truth about the goings on in Josiah's house."

-On this day in 1989, Quantum Leap aired "The Americanization of Machiko."
-This served as the third episode of the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 1989 (in the U.S.), Quantum Leap aired "The Americanization of Machiko."
+Officially, this served as the third episode of the program's second season, and here's the plot summary as provided by IMDB.com:

 "As a returning sailor Sam brings home a Japanese wife and must battle the prejudice of his hometown and his own mother."

-On this day in 1995, Babylon 5 aired "Divided Loyalties."
-This served as the nineteenth episode of the program's second season, and here's the plot summary from IMDB.com:
+On this day in 1995 (in the U.S.), Babylon 5 aired "Divided Loyalties."
+Officially, this served as the nineteenth episode of the program's second season, and here's the plot summary from IMDB.com:

 "Lyta Alexander returns to the station with news that one of the officers on the station is an undercover operative."

-The X-Files certainly had some creepy episodes, but for my money there wasn't anything creepier than the episode simply titled "Home," which aired on this day back in 1996.
+The X-Files certainly had some creepy episodes, but for my money there wasn't anything creepier than the episode simply titled "Home," which aired on this day back in 1996 (in the U.S.).
 This served as the second episode of the program's fourth season, and here's the plot summary as provided by IMDB.com:

 "The agents encounter a family of inbred, animal-like brothers living on a farm in a remote section of Pennsylvania."

-On this day in 1998, Stargate: SG-1 aired "The Tok'ra: Part 2."
-This served as the twelfth episode of the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 1998 (in the U.S.), Stargate: SG-1 aired "The Tok'ra: Part 2."
+Officially, this served as the twelfth episode of the program's second season, and here's the plot summary as provided by IMDB.com:

 "The attempt to forge an alliance with the Tok'ra seems a miserable failure, as SG-1 is practically imprisoned as a security risk and considered virtually hostile because 'blending' by accepting to host a symbiont is a bridge too far for each of them.
 When SG-3 arrives and informs Sam about her cancer-terminal father General Jacob Carter's fast worsening condition, she realizes the symbiont's healing powers, confirmed to apply to cancer, make hosting an offer to good to refuse for him.
 Garshaw allows Sam and Jack to return and convince both generals to allow the plan, which is achieved.
 Meanwhile the Tok'ra must hastily evacuate, destroying tunnels behind them, because a large-scale attack by Apophis's troops is expected soon, while Jacob meets his potential symbiotic partner and his equally terminal predecessor to help him decide; Jack verifies his strong suspicion there is traitor among them, communicating with the goa'uld..."

-On this day in 1999, Gene Roddenberry's Earth: Final Conflict aired "The Vanished."
-This served as the second episode of the program's third season, and here's the plot summary as provided by IMDB.com:
+On this day in 1999 (in the U.S.), Gene Roddenberry's Earth: Final Conflict aired "The Vanished."
+Officially, this served as the second episode of the program's third season, and here's the plot summary as provided by IMDB.com:

 "Some who were detained during the Resistance sweep have not reappeared after their release.
 Lili is taken to a lab run by Sandoval and implanted.
 Renee tries to help Liam find the missing people."

-On this day in 2006, CBS's Jericho aired "Walls of Jericho."
-This served as the fourth episode of the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 2006 (in the U.S.), CBS's Jericho aired "Walls of Jericho."
+Officially, this served as the fourth episode of the program's first season, and here's the plot summary as provided by IMDB.com:

 "When a barely conscious outsider is found looting the pharmacy for supplies, his identity and treatment cause controversy.
 Elsewhere, the desperate need for fuel endangers both parties and patients."

-On this day in 2010, The Sarah Jane Adventures aired "The Nightmare Man: Part 1."
-This served as the first episode of the program's fourth season, and here's the plot summary as provided by Doctor Who Guide Online:
+On this day in 2010 (in the United Kingdom), The Sarah Jane Adventures aired "The Nightmare Man: Part 1."
+Officially, this served as the first episode of the program's fourth season, and here's the plot summary as provided by Doctor Who Guide Online:

 "Luke has his first nightmare."

-On this day in 2011, The Sarah Jane Adventures aired "The Curse Of Clyde Langer: Part 2."
-This served as the fourth episode in the program's fifth (and final) season, and here's the plot summary compliments of Doctor Who Guide Online:
+On this day in 2011 (in the United Kingdom), The Sarah Jane Adventures aired "The Curse Of Clyde Langer: Part 2."
+Officially, this served as the fourth episode in the program's fifth (and final) season, and here's the plot summary compliments of Doctor Who Guide Online:

 "It's raining fish from the skies, and Sarah Jane's investigations lead the gang to the Museum of Culture, where the ancient god Hetocumtek may offer answers.
 But when Clyde acts the fool once too often, family and friends savagely turn against him, and he is thrown out of their lives!"

 On this day in 2014, Doctor Who aired "Mummy Of The Orient Express."
-This served as the eighth episode in the (relaunched) program's eighth season, and here's the plot summary from IMDB.com:
+Officially, this served as the eighth episode in the (relaunched) program's eighth season, and here's the plot summary from IMDB.com:

 "On the most beautiful train in history, speeding amongst the stars of the future, a deadly and immortal creature is stalking the passengers."